stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 Strava provides you with an access token that is good for 6 hours.
 You can refresh the token as needed if you wish to grab more data after that 6-hour window has ended.

-You can refresh the token using the {py:func}`client.refresh_access_token()` method.
+You can refresh the token using the {py:func}`stravalib.client.Client.refresh_access_token()` method.

 Earlier, you saved the `refresh_token` and `expires_at` values to a pickle file.
-You can use that pickle file to refresh the token as many times as needed.
-Each time, you'll ask Strava for a new token that will allow you to access the API for another 6 hours.
+You can use the refresh token stored in the pickle file to refresh your token for another 6 hours of use as many times as needed.

 ```python
 # Open the token object that you saved locally earlier